AlienHack/fictionlog-downloader/README.md

-# fictionlog-downloader
-A simple tool to download purchased fictionlog novel
+A simple tool to download purchased novel from fictionlog